coenraadhuman/bash-project-template/README.md

 # bash-project-template

 This is a template for bash projects.
-It utilises make and Docker to create safer bash scripts with DRY principle.
+It utilises make and docker to create safer bash scripts with additional features.

 ### Motivation